|

 With the current strained relations between Mexico and the U.S. as well as

-the increase in border deaths, the independent film "The Gatekeeper" hits a
+the increase in border deaths, the independent film "The Gatekeeper"

 timely mark.
 "The Gatekeeper" exposes the realities of human trafficking,